arunpalaniappan/budget/README.md

 What is yet to be done:

 	1. To make the code self explanatory ( add comments, meaningful names ).
-	2. Review - Plot graphs for review.
+	2. Review - Plot graphs for review. ( Use seaborn ) ( Generate test records for review )
-	3. Delete Account script which will delete the user details.
-	4. Backup option which will write the data into a excel file or store it in a human readable format.
+	3. Backup option which will write the data into a excel file or store it in a human readable format.
+	4. Add Exception Handling

 Requiring your kind contribution.

+Test username:  test
+Password:		test